 - drop in heart rate

-Pain relief for arthritic dogs – The conclusion
+Pain relief for dogs with arthritis – The conclusion

 You’ve read about alternative treatments, and now you have a better idea of the categories of “traditional” medications available to treat arthritic dogs.